codeaudit/SayKitSDK/Tutorials/03-voice-requests.md

 ## Confirmation Request

 A confirmation request will ask the user a question and expect a yes-or-no response in return.
 If we get an invalid response, the request will try again (though this behavior can be tweaked).
-In this case, the `action` block's `result` represents a Bool (though wrapped in an NSNumber for some fiddly reasons).
+In this case, the `action` block's `result` represents a Bool (though wrapped in an NSNumber because SayKit is an Objective-C SDK).

 Once we create the request, we call our the `presentVoiceRequest:` method of the system's `SAYConversationManager`.
 And that's it!